OmerBentzi/sensor-analysis-assignment/stop_sign_annotation_protocol.md

 ---

 ## 1. Purpose
-We are training a machine learning model to analyze driver behavior at stop signs.
-This protocol defines clear annotation instructions for remote annotators to ensure **high-quality, consistent labels** that support downstream model training and evaluation.
+- This protocol provides clear and objective labeling rules for stop-sign encounters.

-Stop sign compliance labels directly enrich high-definition mapping by providing context on lane-level behavior at intersections, strengthening the accuracy of Nexar’s Live HD Maps.
+- It ensures consistent, high-quality annotations that directly improve driver-behavior models and, downstream, enhance the accuracy of Nexar’s Live HD Maps.

 ---